CPE 309 COURSE SYLLABUS

 COMPUTER FACILITIES

 Students enrolled in this course are entitled to a computer account in the computer science department labs.
 All the labs share a common file system, and your username, password, and home directory is the same in all labs.
-From outside the lab you can use secure shell to login to vogon.csc.calpoly.edu to access your files.
-If you do not already have an account, see the instructor.
+From outside the lab you can use secure shell to login to unix1.csc.calpoly.edu to access your files.
 Do not share the password or the account will be frozen and you will be failed from the course.
-There are numerous software tools available on this system which you might find helpful.

 Occasionally the instructor will mail announcements to the entire class by using an alias which sends mail to your Cal Poly Mail account.
 If you don't use Cal Poly Mail regularly, you should setup your Cal Poly Mail account to forward your mail to your regular email account.